How Paper May Impact Printing

 Pages per Inch is term that has everything to do with caliper and, if ignored, can lead to some significant problems toward the end of the publication process.
 Pages per Inch is the number of pages a grade requires to reach one inch.
 Each sheet of paper constitutes two pages (front and back) so you must double the number of sheets it takes to reach one inch when stacked horizontally.
 This number matters when it comes to binding pages, as sometimes if the pages are too thick, they won’t actually fit into the intended binding, cover, or even a three-ring binder.
 Because most long projects will eventually be bound, it’s of critical importance to make sure the final print out will fit into the proper bindings.
 Longer publications may be better served by lighter paper.

-Brightness represents a paper’s level of reflectance Typically, a sheet’s degree of brilliance is determined by the GE reflectance meter, a scale that runs 1 to 100, 100 being the most brilliant and most desirable.
+Brightness represents a paper’s level of reflectance of a specific wavelength of blue light.
+Typically, a sheet’s degree of brilliance is determined by the GE reflectance meter, a scale that runs 1 to 100, 100 being the most brilliant and most desirable.

 Brightness is a key component in evaluating paper grade.
 For both coated and uncoated papers, glossy and regular, as the brightness level of a sheet increases, so does the overall value and grade.
 Brighter papers tend to have a higher degree of opacity, while the dimmer sheets tend have a slight transparency.
 Brighter paper offers better readability, with a strong contrast between ink and paper, allowing for brilliant clarity visual potential.
 For all these reasons, sheets with higher levels of brightness are the most expensive.